github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 - {% data variables.product.prodname_ghe_server %}
   - **Use:** If you need to temporarily take over a user account...
   - **Avoid:** If you need to temporarily take over a personal account...
-- {% data variables.product.prodname_ghe_managed %}
-  - **Use:** Authorized users can access your enterprise from any IP address.
-  - **Avoid:** Authorized personal accounts can access your enterprise from any IP address.

 The following documentation should reference "user accounts."